cj1128/perfaware-review/README.md

 - Casey demos how to use his reference decoder as a shared libarry
 - I am gonna use my own decoder

+### 06 Simulating Non-memory MOVs 03.26

+> As I said before, every operation this CPU can do has to be phrased in terms of these registers.
+Numbers get copied from memory into these registers, get modified by basic operations like addition and multiplication, and then get copied back out.
+- Homework: simulate non-memory `mov`
+  - Check code at `03.26` dir
+  - Pass listing43 to listing44
+  - TODO: listing45